5 top ESG reporting challenges and how to overcome them carbon accounting

 What is an ESG data collection process?

-A formalized ESG data collection process provides a framework for structured data collection, aggregation, analysis and cleaning, which in turn enables accurate ESG reporting.
+A formalized ESG data collection process provides a framework for structured data collection, aggregation, analysis and cleansing, which in turn enables accurate ESG reporting.
 Inaccurate reporting can lead to regulatory enforcement or litigation.

-The data collection process establishes the procedure for how an organization gathers data related to ESG reporting efforts, and ensures the quality of that information.
-As part of that, the collection process outlines which teams have relevant data, and provides methods for ensuring accuracy and aggregating the data.
+The data collection process establishes the procedure for how an organization gathers data related to ESG reporting efforts and ensures the quality of that information.
+As part of that, the collection process outlines which teams have relevant data and provides methods for data aggregation and data accuracy.
 Depending on the outlined process, teams might manually capture data themselves or use automated tools to help with data collection.

-Businesses commonly set up an ESG data collection process because pulling data from various HR, procurement, risk management and compliance systems means a lot of data scraping, and the data is often rife with inconsistencies, said Tom Andresen Gosselin, practice director of ESG and sustainability at Schellman, a compliance consultancy.
+Businesses commonly set up an ESG data collection process because pulling data from various HR, procurement, risk management and compliance systems requires extensive data scraping, which is often rife with inconsistencies, said Tom Andresen Gosselin, practice director of ESG and sustainability at compliance consultancy Schellman.

 Benefits of ESG data collection

-Data accuracy and reliability.
-A formal ESG data collection process ensures data accuracy and reliability, which provides a solid foundation to make informed decisions and set meaningful sustainability goals.
-In addition, stakeholders may want to advocate for automation since manual data capture and Microsoft Excel-based processes are prone to errors and inconsistencies.
+• Data accuracy and reliability.
+A formal ESG data collection process ensures data accuracy and reliability, which provides a solid foundation for making informed decisions and setting meaningful sustainability goals.
+In addition, stakeholders might want to advocate for automation, since manual data capture and Microsoft Excel-based processes are prone to errors and inconsistencies.

-Effective resource allocation.
-Collecting relevant ESG data allows companies to allocate resources strategically, which helps optimize the effectiveness of sustainability efforts.
-This is especially important since ESG programs with limited resources must prioritize initiatives to deliver the most significant environmental and social effects.
+• Effective resource allocation.
+Collecting relevant ESG data lets companies allocate resources strategically, which helps optimize the effectiveness of sustainability efforts.
+This is especially important, since ESG programs with limited resources must prioritize initiatives to deliver the most significant environmental and social effects.

-Performance monitoring and improvement.
-Regular ESG data collection allows businesses to measure their current state of sustainability performance.
+• Performance monitoring and improvement.
+Regular ESG data collection enables businesses to measure their current state of sustainability performance.
 A data-driven approach helps track progress over time, identify areas for improvement and set actionable targets to reduce the organization's environmental effects.

-Enhance decision-making.
-Access to comprehensive ESG data empowers decision-makers to integrate sustainability considerations into various aspects of the business.
+• Enhance decision-making.
+Access to comprehensive ESG data empowers decision-makers to integrate sustainability considerations into various business aspects.
 Organizations can use the data to identify eco-friendly suppliers, evaluate energy-efficient technologies and align the organization's values and long-term objectives with sustainable investments.

 ESG data collection steps

-Once an organization makes the commitment to collect ESG data, it must implement a process to ensure the collection and quality of necessary ESG data.
-Experts recommend six steps to get an ESG collection process up and running:
+Once an organization commits to collecting ESG data, it must implement a process to compile data and ensure its quality.
+Experts recommend six steps to get an ESG collection process up and running.

 1. Understand the type of data